 The RC car is 4 inches long, 3 inches wide, and 4 inches tall, and the remote is easy to control with two large buttons.

 The fun of this remote controlled car will keep your little toddler entertained for hours.

 The Best RC Car for Kids

-Holy Stone hit a home run with the Lamborghini Veneno.
-This RC car is perfect for kids ages 6 and up.
+Best Choice Products hit a home run with the Lamborghini Veneno.
+This hobby grade RC car is perfect for kids ages 6 and up.
 With the larger name brands only targeting older teenagers and adults, this RC car fills the void.

-The Holy Stone 2962A Lamborghini Veneno is the perfect excuse for any kid to get started in the RC hobby.
+The Best Choice Products Lamborghini Veneno is the perfect excuse for any kid to get started in the RC hobby.